This post may contain affiliate links. Please read our disclosure policy.

 Chicken and Waffles, made with crispy buttermilk fried chicken and scratch made waffles, is a classic Southern breakfast recipe.

-Not gonna lie.
-Chicken and Waffles is something that you will order in a restaurant 99% of the time.
-Why?
-Because real Buttermilk Fried Chicken and homemade Belgian Waffles aren’t super easy to make.
-I wouldn’t say either recipe is particularly that difficult, but they both take time and technique and sometimes it’s just easier to wait an hour in line on a Sunday morning on the other side of town because that’s the only place to get really good Chicken and Waffles.
+I wouldn’t say either recipe is particularly that difficult, but they both take time and technique.
+Sometimes it’s just easier to wait an hour in line on a Sunday morning on the other side of town.

 But easier isn’t always best.
-That’s why you should make chicken at waffles at home.
+That’s why you should make this recipe at home.
 You won’t regret it.

 Why is chicken and waffles a thing?